Rising Casino and Gambling Industry of Goa

-- The State Government is planning to shift all its off-shore casinos to land in the next few years.
+- Government is planning to shift all its off-shore casinos to land in the next few years.
 In fact, these casinos have an option to move to land at the Special Entertainment Zone.
-The state government has banned locals from gambling in all casinos from February 1, 2020.
+Goa government has banned locals from gambling in all casinos from February 1, 2020.

-- Once the on-shore casinos become operational, the off-shore operators have to give up their licenses and operate on-shore henceforth.
-The ‘New Casino Policy’ that was expected in 2018 is still awaited.
-After this comes up, the ‘Goa Public Gambling Act, 1976 (Amended in 2012)’ will get further amended.
-The Act allows on-shore casinos to be set-up only at five-star hotels or off-shore vessels.
+- The off-shore operators will have to give up their licenses and operate on-shore once the on-shore casinos become operational.
+The ‘New Casino Policy’, which was expected to be released in 2018, is still awaited.
+After the policy is implemented, the ‘Goa Public Gambling Act, 1976 (Amended in 2012)’ will undergo further amendments.
+The act currently allows on-shore casinos to be set up only at five-star hotels or off-shore vessels.

-- The State Government has announced that no more permissions for casinos – both land-based and floating, would be granted in the state.
-Thus, the number of casinos in Goa would remain the same.
-Also, more number of tourists (growing at 10.4 per cent) would flock to these casinos in the coming years.
+- The Goa Government has announced that it will not grant any more permissions for casinos, whether land-based or floating, in the state.
+As a result, the number of casinos in Goa will remain the same.
+Furthermore, more tourists, growing at a rate of 10.4 percent, are expected to flock to these casinos in the coming years.

 Online Gambling is catching up in India